unfinishedideas/robot_kittens/README.md

 ### ***Question 2: What choices can you make in objects to enhance this experience?
 This could include the object's symbol as well as its description***

-For objects I decided to add variation in the colors displayed as well as using randomized symbols to add to the confusing nature of the hunt for the kitten.
+For objects I decided to add variation in the colors displayed to give players a way to remember which objects they have already interacted with.
+In addition, I decided to add dynamic colors so players can tell which objects they have visited to not waste time going back to them.

 <br>